wdk-docs/vscode-docs/api/ux-guidelines/panel.md

 ---
 # DO NOT TOUCH — Managed by doc writer
-ContentId: 06ce3b57-9fd5-428a-98aa-d730edbd2728
+id: 06ce3b57-9fd5-428a-98aa-d730edbd2728
 DateApproved: 7/6/2023

 # Summarize the whole topic in less than 300 characters for SEO purpose
-MetaDescription: UX guidelines for the Panel Bar in a Visual Studio Code extension.
+description: UX guidelines for the Panel Bar in a Visual Studio Code extension.
 ---

 # 面板